 IN INTERPRETING A LIABILITY INSURANCE POLICY ISSUED TO A CONSTRUCTION PROFESSIONAL, A COURT SHALL PRESUME THAT THE WORK OF A CONSTRUCTION PROFESSIONAL THAT RESULTS IN PROPERTY DAMAGE, INCLUDING DAMAGE TO THE WORK ITSELF OR OTHER WORK, IS AN ACCIDENT UNLESS THE PROPERTY DAMAGE IS INTENDED AND EXPECTED BY THE INSURED.
 NOTHING IN THIS SUBSECTION (3):

-(a) REQUIRES COVERAGE FOR DAMAGE TO AN INSURED'S OWN WORK UNLESS OTHERWISE PROVIDED IN THE INSURANCE POLICY; ORThe prohibition on Super-Montrose endorsements found within Section 2 of the bill now reads:
+(a) REQUIRES COVERAGE FOR DAMAGE TO AN INSURED’S OWN WORK UNLESS OTHERWISE PROVIDED IN THE INSURANCE POLICY; OR

 (b) CREATES INSURANCE COVERAGE THAT IS NOT INCLUDED IN THE INSURANCE POLICY.